konsumer/tvparty/conf/README.md

 ```

 You can manage these, easily, by visiting the demo-app.
-Basically `id` is the name of the show, on [DailyTVTorrents](http://www.dailytvtorrents.org/) and `options` are the RSS options.
+These are show IDs from [showRSS](http://showrss.karmorra.info/).
 The ones you see are the default in the manager, because they seem to yield the best results.